 The call for session proposals has closed.
-The Programme team is hard at work.
-Your 2014 festival is under creation.
+The Programme team has been hard at work.
+Your 2014 provisional programme is now here!

 This year, we have removed the traditional focus on narrow topic streams in an attempt to erase knowledge silos and facilitate the cross-exchange of ideas.
 OKFestival will aim to create learning and collaboration opportunities because we know that change is challenging, but we also believe that the open movement will be stronger if we work together better – and all the topics streams are still included of course, as you’ll see below.